 The minimum ratio of carers to children is:

-Occasional Care is exactly that, it’s for occasional use and available for 0-6 year olds.
+Occasional Care is exactly that, it’s for occasional and casual use, for 0-6 year olds.
 It is used from as little as one hour to a full day.
 You generally pay for the time you use the service.
 Many parents use this care for casual appointments, study, casual work or just for the occasional break from the kids.
 It is often provided by community groups, churches, or local councils, and offer flexible opening hours.
 If you don’t have family support for emergency child care, an occasional care centre can be a huge support for parents.

 Registered childcare can be provided by nannies, friends, or relatives as long as they are registered with the Department of Human Services as registered care providers.
 It is not eligible for the Child Care Subsidy.
 However funding may be available through the In-home Care program, and you will have to meet certain criteria to qualify for this funding.
 See the government website for details.

 This type of care means that your child can be cared for in their own home environment and allows for greater flexibility in the hours you select, although this usually comes at a price with Nanny and Babysitting services charging quite a high premium.

 Many people find using an Agency to help select their child’s carer useful.
 Agencies will have ensured that all of their candidates comply with the conditions of the Working with Children police check, have a current First Aid certificate and will have checked their references.
 They will also attempt to match all of your requested criteria to a suitable candidate which may possibly reduce the number of people you will have to interview.

 Some issues you will need to consider when engaging a Nanny: